ibm-cloud-docs/vmwaresolutions/vmonic/under_the_hood.md

 {{site.data.keyword.cloud_notm}} deploys your vCenter Server instance by using three VLANs: one public and two private.
 The public VLAN is connected to dual 10 GbE interfaces and is largely reserved for your use at your discretion for public connectivity or tunneling for your own workload deployments.
 However, at deployment time, an NSX Edge Services Gateway pair is deployed on the public VLAN to allow some add-on services to connect to the public network for licensing and billing purposes.
 The private VLANs are connected to separate dual 10 GbE interfaces: the first private VLAN is used for management communications and NSX VTEP, and the second is used for vMotion and for NFS storage traffic.

-VMware instances can be provisioned in 35 different {{site.data.keyword.CloudDataCents_notm}}. {{site.data.keyword.cloud_notm}} provisions new data centers from time to time.
+VMware instances can be provisioned in 35 different {{site.data.keyword.cloud_notm}} data centers. {{site.data.keyword.cloud_notm}} provisions new data centers from time to time.
 Check the {{site.data.keyword.cloud_notm}} catalog for the latest list of available locations.

 ### Instance deployment
 {: #under_the_hood-inst-deploy}